Skip to main content

 160 x 100 cm, Mixed media on canvas

-‘She ‘sees’ the future because she has the courage to see the real conditions of the present,’ writes Christa Wolf in her prerequisites for a story.
+In times of alienation, the escalation of language as a weapon, and the real militarization of everyday life, what does it mean to maintain human consciousness, to “remain a witness”?
+Cassandra “[…] ‘sees’ the future because she has the courage to see the real circumstances of the present,” writes Christa Wolf in her Prerequisites for a Story.

-Cassandra seeks this awareness on several levels: in herself and in the entanglements and tragedies of her beloved family.
-She struggles for it among her familiar, but in their blind hatred of the Greeks wrapped up, ‘own’ in Troy.
-She finally suffers them in the indescribable violence of war – turned into heroism by this or that side as they see fit.
+Despite humiliating and painful setbacks, she seeks this awareness on several levels: within herself and in the entanglements and tragedies of her beloved (royal) family.
+She struggles for it among her own people in Troy, who are familiar to her but whipped up into a blind hatred of the Greeks.
+She ultimately suffers it in the indescribable violence of wardeclared a hero by one side or the other, as it suits them.

 Pre-war